FriendsNone/FunctionKey-Bot/README.md

 # FunctionKey-Bot
 Alternatively named as NoneBot.
-A Discord bot made by a lazy person
+A Discord bot made by a lazy person.

 # Required stuffs
 - Programs